grayghostvisuals/wp-flex/README.md

 3. Required Wordpress CSS classes

+4. Responsive Images
+   You know the drill.
+Blah, blah, blah, something, something, max-width:100% sorta stuff for embedded media.
+Also implemented for WordPress post attachments by making sure images with WordPress–added height and width attributes are scaled correctly.

-4. Comment Thread Styling Classes
+5. Comment Thread Styling Classes
    Those tricky comment thread styling classes provided to you by default.
 No more scanning the DOM or reading more tutorials.
 It's all there bro!

+6. Responsive Category and Tag listings
+   In order to flow the listing of tags and categories as the browser expands and contracts we must break up the lists and display them inline –in order to avoid a run on measure.
+We make absolutely sure we stop too many categories from breaking the layout.

-5. Standardized CSS Comment Flags
+7. Standardized CSS Comment Flags
    CSS comment flags used for sectioning as reccommended by Wordpress theme submission codex

-6. <code>theme-unit</code> &amp; <code>theme-unit-test.xml</code>
+8. <code>theme-unit</code> &amp; <code>theme-unit-test.xml</code>
    A database for theme testing with multiple users, comment threading, posts and much more

-7. WP-Flex Theme Options Boilerplate
+9. WP-Flex theme-options.php Boilerplate
    Custom boilerplate starting point to give your users and authors awesome theme options

-8. Theme Functions Boilerplate
+10. Theme functions.php Boilerplate
    A creamy base for required functionality of themes and submission via Wordpress.org Theme Repository. http://wordpress.org/extend/themes/upload

-######More inspiring and wonderful blank Wordpress themes
+##More inspiring and wonderful blank Wordpress themes

 * Matt Murtaugh's HTML5 Reset Wordpress Theme [http://html5reset.org/#wordpress](http://html5reset.org/#wordpress)